JoshuaBoyceHyland/GamesEngineering2/GoTesting/Readme.md

 along with GNU Emacs.
 If not, see the [GNU licence web page](http://www.gnu.org/licenses/).

 ##  Roman Numeral conversion Description:
 Given a string, the program will convert the string to a decimal number.
-This is under the cicrumstance  a valid roman numeral
+This is under the cicrumstance  a valid roman numeral.
+If a Roman numeral that is 15 characters long or over 3999 will return a 0

 ### Example 1:
  **Input:** romanNumeral = "MMCCCXXXIII"